by TeachThought Staff

 The best I’ve heard explanation we’ve heard for the difference between twitter and facebook is (paraphrased), “Facebook makes me dislike people I’ve known for years, while twitter makes me like people I’ve never met.”
 I’m not sure it’s quite that cut and dry, but the big idea remains the same–every social channel has its own personality.

 But for formal learning applications, many educators cringe at anything remotely useful showing up on an unfiltered (And unfilterable) platform full of so much non-academic snark.
 While all social media sites serve some useful niche or they’d likely disappear, twitter has significant potential for academic applications.
-We’ve explored this concept before, with our popular twitter spectrum, 25 Ways To Use Twitter In The Classroom By Complexity, and our recent 60 Ways To Use Twitter In The Classroom By Category.
+We’ve explored this concept before, with our popular twitter spectrum, 25 Ways To Use Twitter In The Classroom By Complexity.

 But while specific ideas are nice, it made sense to look at why it works.